 i found a fantastic place to sleep in the macau airport on the top (3rd) level there are two elevators on each end of the airport. – brad

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Macau International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Macau Airport.

 What to Expect